orsonteodoro/oiledmachine-overlay/README.md

 process.

 UOPTS_PGO_PORTABLE - 1 to build untouched functions optimized for speed, 0 to
+retain untouched functions as optimized for size.

-retain touched functions as optimized for size.
+UOPTS_PGO_EVENT_BASED - 1 to build untouch event handler functions optimized for speed, 0 to retain untouched functions as optimized for size.

 #### BOLT environment variables